Google Says CPU Patches Cause 'Negligible Impact On Performance' With New 'Retpoline' Technique - Slashdot

 Keep in mind Google's technique (retpoline) is not an alternative to KPTI.
 Retpoline addresses Variant 2.
 KPTI addresses Variant 3.
 Both are required.

 Summary not very helpful, here's my attempt.
-(Score:3)
+(Score:4, Informative)

 Google has created "retpoline", a technique which allows an indirect branch (e.g. a vtable call) to occur in a way that effectively disables speculative execution by isolating branch target prediction into a safe effectless loop.
 This addresses Variant 2 (aka Spectre).